tjknoth/resyn/README.md

 # Resyn #

-Resyn synthesizes programs from _liquid resource types_, according to an upper bound on the programs' resource usage.
+Resyn synthesizes programs from _liquid resource types_ (ICFP '20), according to an upper bound on the programs' resource usage.

 For example, given the following type as the specification: